 - JAVA interfaces for event listening, specifications, and forming patterns.

 - REST APIs such as topology manager, host tracker, flow programmer, and static routing.

 For detailed SDN Controller Vendor and Open Source SDN Controller comparisons, check out the 2017 Network Virtualization and SDN Controllers Report also available as PDF Download

 The first software code release for the OpenDaylight Controller is Hydrogen.
 It was the first simultaneous release of OpenDaylight and features three different editions to help users get started: the Base Edition, the Virtualization Edition, and the Service Provider Edition.
 The three types of the software ensure a wide array of users can implement Hydrogen.

 The second code release for OpenDaylight Controllers is Helium.
 It features a new user interface, and a more simplified and customizable installation process, due to the use of the Apache Karaf container.
 This code release also has deeper integration with OpenStack, including improvements in the Open vSwitch Database Integration project, as well as other features like Security Groups, Distributed Virtual Router, and Load Balancing-as-a-Service.

-The OpenDaylight Project is launched it’s third software release, Lithium, in summer 2015.
+The OpenDaylight Project launched its third software release, Lithium, in summer 2015.
 With The Lithium release, ODL has repositioned the OpenDaylight Controller as the OpenDaylight Platform.
-The next release, as shown below, is Beryllium, currently slated for late 2016 release.
-ODL is also planning and early 2017 release, code named Boron.